AlishStrong/virta-csms/README.md

 ```
 docker-compose up -d
 ```
-Using this command the API-service will listen on port `3001`.
+Using this command the `api-backend` service will listen on port `3001`.
 <br>
 MySQL container will have host port open on `3307`.
 <br>
 `mysql/` directory contains SQL-files for creating tables and populating them with some initial data, so that you can play around with some data straight away
 <br>
-The API-service on NodeJS uses `ts-node-dev` for auto-reloading in TypeScript projects. `docker-compose.yml` file was actually configured to share the volumes with `src/` sirectory.
+The `api-backend` service on NodeJS uses `ts-node-dev` for auto-reloading in TypeScript projects. `docker-compose.yml` file was actually configured to share the volumes with `src/` sirectory.
 That is, if you do changes to the files in that directory, the app running inside the container will detect the changes and recompile 👍

 ### **Option 2: Fully local run**
 Make sure that you have `node` installed, as well as a `MySQL` server!